nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 - in map of JSON (?)

-type: timeseries tile (Tile Dashboards)
+Tile type: timeseries (Tile Dashboards)
 =======================================

 The timeseries type tiles are charts of timeseries, they can have two sources: intersections of a point geometry with a raster or timeseries objects from the API.